 e.
 Shall not extend beyond the logical outer boundary of the July 1, 1990 built environment, with limited ability for additional infill.

-4. Residential use near designated long-term agriculture or forestry areas, designated mineral lands, and other natural resource lands should be developed in a manner that minimizes potential conflicts and reduces unnecessary conversion of farm and forest land.
+4. Develop residential uses near designated long-term agriculture or forestry areas, designated mineral lands, and other natural resource lands in a manner that minimizes potential conflicts and reduces unnecessary conversion of farm and forest land.
 When mechanisms such as clustering and buffering are used, these mechanisms should be scaled, located, and designed to maintain rural character and environmental quality.

-5. Agriculture and forestry should be accommodated on rural lands in addition to designated long-term resource lands.
+5. Accommodate agriculture and forestry on rural lands in addition to designated long-term resource lands.
 The development of rural areas for residential uses should not preclude the use of land for agriculture or timber production.
 Mineral extraction consistent with the provisions of this plan should be permitted through a special use process.

-6. Home-based occupations and industries should be allowed throughout the rural area provided they do not adversely affect the surrounding residential uses or rural character.
+6. Allow for home-based occupations and industries throughout the rural area provided they do not adversely affect the surrounding residential uses or rural character.

 7. Isolated commercial and industrial businesses in the rural area, legally established on or before July 1, 1990, that may not be principally designed to serve the existing or projected rural population and nonresidential uses, but do provide job opportunities for rural residents, should be allowed to expand or change use provided the expansion or conversion does not constitute new urban development in the rural area, is contained on the same lot as the existing use, is visually compatible with the surrounding rural area, and detrimental impacts to adjacent properties will not be increased or intensified.

-8. New industrial uses in rural areas (other than small scale home-based industries) should generally be those appropriate to the lower densities and land uses of rural areas, such as:
+8. New industrial uses in rural areas (other than small scale home-based industries) will generally be those appropriate to the lower densities and land uses of rural areas, such as:

 a.
 Industries related to and dependent on natural resources of agriculture, aquaculture, timber, and minerals and